 I’ll also quickly review the agenda for the next week to anticipate important things.

-My objective is to have an “empty agenda” where I’ve few meetings but also tons of empty slots.
+My objective is to have an “empty agenda” where I’ve a few meetings but also tons of empty slots.
 For sure these empty slots will be filled with unexpected discussions, meetings, …